Find a Part Now

 For the 2022 model year, the Bolt received front and rear styling revisions, along with a revised interior.
 The front end carries new headlights, along with a new faux-grille and trim.
 The tail lights and the tailgate hatch also differ slightly from the previous model.
 Inside, the shifter was replaced with gear shifter buttons and the seats were upgraded and now are slightly larger, with more padding.
 The interior received a larger info screen.
 In addition, the electronics were updated with new software, and the L2 charging system was increased to allow charging at 48 amps, up from 32 amps.
 Dimensions of the vehicle remain unchanged.

 GM also began selling a Bolt EUV crossover SUV alongside the existing Bolt EV hatchback that year.
-The EUV and EV share the same BEV2 platform; however, the EUV has an extended wheelbase along with some enhanced key features.
+The EUV and EV share the same BEV2 platform; however, the EUV has an extended wheelbase and some improved features.

 Specifications